jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 };
 ```

-Since we are not modifying the bottom panel, you can also delete this line:
+Since the bottom panel is not being modified, delete this line:

 ```js
 // Remove this line!
 const outputDiv = document.getElementById('output');
 ```

-After we define the block generators, we'll automatically show the generated code in the top left panel.
-Refresh the sample app page to see your changes so far.
+The generated code will now be shown automatically in the top left panel.
+Refresh the sample app page to see the changes so far.

 ### Test it

 Put a number block on the workspace and check the generator output area.
-It's empty, so let's check the console.
+It's empty, so check the console.
 You should see an error:

 ```
 Language "JSON" does not know how to generate code for block type "math_number".
 ```

-This error occurs because you need to write a block generator for each type of block.
+This error occurs because there has to be a block generator for each type of block.
 Read the next section for more details.

 ## Block generator overview